electro-framework/framework/README.md

 Each component tag is converted into an instance of a corresponding PHP class.
 When the template is rendered, each component instance is responsible for generating an HTML representation of that component, together with optional (embedded or external) javascript code and stylesheet references or embedded CSS styles.

-> When writing templates, HTML markup should be written in HTML 5 syntax, component tags must be written in XML syntax.
+> When writing templates, while HTML markup should be written in HTML 5 syntax, component tags must be written in XML syntax.
 This means attribute values must be always enclosed in quotes, and tags must always be closed, even if the tag has no content (you can use the self-closing tag syntax: `<Component/>`).

 Components can also be defined with pure markup via template files, without any PHP code.
-Those templates are conceptually similar to parametric macros.

-> Macro components insert their markup into the host template and then they disappear, leaving just the generated markup (which may contain additional components).
-When the template is cached to disk for future reuse, all macro components are gone, so the cached template is more performant than the original one.
+Those templates are conceptually similar to parametric macros, as they insert their markup into the host template and then they disappear, leaving just the generated markup (which may contain additional components).
+When the template is cached to disk for future reuse, all macro components are gone, so the cached template may have less components and/or be more performant than the original one.

 A more advanced example of a Matisse template, which defines a macro component that implements a customisable panel: